kubernetes-sigs/kueue/keps/3125-maximum-execution-time/README.md

 ## Motivation

+Extend Kueue so that kjobctl can incorporate functionalities equivalent to `-t` in [slurm](https://slurm.schedmd.com/).

 Different Jobs CRDs have a field with similar semantics, but there is no standard.
 For example `batch/Job` has `spec.activeDeadlneSeconds`, while JobSet does not have such an API for now.

 ### Goals

-We would like to have a common API of setting and enforcing the maximum execution time of a Job.
+Introduce a Job agnostic API of setting and enforcing the maximum execution time of a Job.

 ### Non-Goals